2025 Best Environmental Science Schools in Maryland

 Ranked #91 in popularity, environmental science is one of the most sought-after degree programs in the nation.
 This makes choosing the right school a hard decision.

-College Factual reviewed 4 schools in Maryland to determine which ones were the best for degree seekers in the field of environmental science.
-When you put them all together, these colleges and universities awarded 189 degrees in environmental science during the 2020-2021 academic year.
+College Factual looked at 4 colleges and universities when compiling its 2025 Best Environmental Science Schools in Maryland ranking.
+When you put them all together, these colleges and universities awarded 157 degrees in environmental science annually.

 Your choice of environmental science school matters, so we have put together these rankings to help you make your decision.
 In order to come up with a best overall ranking for environmental science schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.